google-udacity-india-scholars/abnd-track-pomodoro-timer-app/README.md

 _The most important aspect of collaborative project is to get everyone involved, and this idea is simple enough for everyone to contribute to, tweak - and maybe even have some fun while doing it._

-In case you haven't already, please read this [document](https://docs.google.com/document/d/18UC6AAfdgcLLZzuGO_unUlZwc2kBYZqBRogmjDK3Ysc/edit?usp=sharing) very carefully to understand all the details about the Collaborative Projects.

 **Team**
 - [Michael Hathi](https://github.com/numerative/)
 - [Sanjeev Sharma](https://github.com/thedevelopersanjeev)
-- _Looking for Team Members for UI_

 ## Table of Contents